19 Powerful Reasons Why Elementary Kids Need Summer Reading Logs

 Child Reading a Book outside on a Blanket.
 Hopefully she'll use a summer reading log to track the books she reads.

-Educators often use summer reading logs as a way to maintain a connection with their students over the break and provide personalized reading recommendations based on their interests and reading levels.
+Educators often use summer reading logs to stay connected with their students during the break.
+They can also use the logs to offer personalized book recommendations based on each child’s interests and reading level.

-19 Reasons Why Elementary Kids Need Summer Reading Logs
+19 Reasons Summer Reading Logs Matter for Elementary Kids

 Summer reading logs allow elementary students to track their reading progress over the summer break.